 Manual and tech-based monitoring approaches such as ReefScan and photogrammetry will be used across the sites, with some surveys continuing after the three-year program concludes.

-People power behind the PDP
+People power behind the Pilot Deployments Program

 A key practical part of scaling up reef restoration is to empower local people and industries, by building skills, capacity and partnerships.

-One way to do this is by providing training in the advanced skills of reef restoration, with the intention that these skills will become increasingly valuable as reef restoration activities expand in future.
+One way to do this is by providing training in the advanced skills of reef restoration, with the intention that these skills will become increasingly valuable as reef restoration activities expand in the future.

 Traditional Owners